pierky/arouteserver/docs/EXAMPLES.rst

     - PeeringDB is used to fetch AS-SETs for those clients that are not explicitly configured.
     - RPKI ROAs are used as if they were route objects to further enrich IRR data.
-    - Routes tagged with the BLACKHOLE well-known community (65535:666) are propagated to clients.
     - Routes tagged with the GRACEFUL_SHUTDOWN well-known community (65535:0) are processed accordingly to draft-ietf-grow-bgp-gshut.